codepoet80/EnyoHomeControl/readme.md

         proxy_pass http://192.168.1.250:80/;
 }
 ```

+An important note here is that modern browsers will also prevent you from crossing protocol schemes.
+If you load the PWA over HTTPS, you must provide an HTTPS URL for the back-end.
+If you load the PWA over HTTP, you must provide an HTTP URL for the back-end.
+Also Chrome won't advertise an app as "Installable" unless you use HTTPS, so you're likely going to be getting certs for your reverse proxy.

 ## Why?

 Aside from being a fan of the platform, the author thinks consumers have lost out now that the smart phone ecosystem has devolved into a duopoly.